Crankles/National-Park-Biodiversity/README.md

 | park name | Name of US National Park species observations took place |
 | observations | Number of obseravtions of a given species across a one week period |

+Specifically to answer the following questions:
+- What is the distribution of conservation status for animals?
+- Are certain types of species more likely to be endangered?
+- Are the differences between species and their conservation status significant?
+- Which species were spotted the most at each park?

+---

 Before deeper analysis takes place, the data is explored using exploratory data analysis with the data in `species_info.csv` being looked at first.
 Here duplicated `scientific_name` rows were found.

 Then `observations.csv` is explored again using EDA techniques, again with duplicate entries found.